Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Create a Linux virtual machine

-Create a new file named AzureSDKApp.java in the project's `src/main/java` directory.
+Create a new file named AzureApp.java in the project's `src/main/java` directory.
 Paste in the following code, then set real values for `userName` and `password`.

 This code performs the following steps: